RotorHazard/RotorHazard/doc/RHAPI.md

 - `active` (boolean): Not yet implemented

 The sentinel value `RHUtils.HEAT_ID_NONE` should be used when no heat is defined.

+NOTE: Results should be accessed with the `db.heat_results` method and not by reading the `results` property directly.
+The `results` property is unreliable because results calulation is delayed to improve system performance. `db.heat_results` ensures the calculation is current, will return quickly from cache if possible, or will build it if necessary.

 #### db.heats
 _Read only_